 Wondering how cats choose their favorite person?
 WATCH this video:

 Related: Reasons Why My Cat Sleeps on My Chest

 #5 I’m Your Alarm Clock

 Do you know that your cat can tell how deeply you’re sleeping?
-Your breathing and heartbeat changes while you go through your sleep cycle.
+Your breathing and heartbeat change while you go through your sleep cycle.

-So, sleeping on your feet allows your cat to determine when you’re in the light stages in sleep.
+So, sleeping on your feet allows your cat to determine when you’re in the light stages of sleep.